uilab-kaist/cs774-ethics-fall-2020/discussion.md

 ## After the Discussion

-Everyone should submit a page long review and discussion result.
+Every team should submit discussion result using google form.